WordPress/gutenberg/docs/designers-developers/developers/data/data-core-keyboard-shortcuts.md

 <a name="getCategoryShortcuts" href="#getCategoryShortcuts">#</a> **getCategoryShortcuts**

-Returns the shortcut names list for a give category name.
+Returns the shortcut names list for a given category name.

 _Parameters_